oneM2M-Tutorials/oneM2M-IoT-Device-Simulator/README.md

 > sudo node app.js
 ```
 Open the simulator dashboard interface on your browser.
 By default the simulator is available on the following address: http://127.0.0.1:80
+<h4>Known issue: The tool does not work with Firefox browser but is fine with Chrome or Edge.</h4>

 1.4.
 Simulate virtual oneM2M devices
 You can select a type and chose a name for your device then confirm to simulate a device.